MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 ## 4. Start the SDK

 In order to use App Center, you must opt in to the module(s) that you want to use.
-By default no modules are started and you will have to explicitly call each of them when starting the SDK.
+By default no modules are started and you'll have to explicitly call each of them when starting the SDK.

 ### 4.1 Add the using statements